moscaenatos/databricks-engineer-associate/day2/notes_day2.md

 Data quality increases from Bronze to Gold
 This is just a blueprint, you can have as many layers as you want in the Bronze,Silver and Gold

+### Homework - D.E 7

+7.2

+## DE 8.1.1 - DLT UI Walkthrough

+- Delta live table is a pipeline that comes with monitor tools
+- you can set quality expectation for the data
+- it runs on a dedicated cluster
+  - if you set 0 workers, then it starts on the current cluster
+- dev vs prod
+  - prod: is isolated clusterd.
+    - if something goes wrong the cluster will be destroyed and created again. also it will retry on fail
+  - dev: if something goes wrong, you can reuse the cluster and it won't automatically retry on fail
+- you can only have on main stream
+- you need to use LIVE.name_table to reference the data that you are working with
+- delta live tables ui
+  - start only gets new data
+  - full refresh starts from the beginning

+## DE 9.1.1 - Task Orchestration with Databricks Jobs